 Risks

 Societal Bias is often due to human biases reflected in the data used to train an AI model.
-Risks include reinforcing stereotypes, recommending educational interventions that are inappropriate, or making discriminatory evaluations, such as falsely reporting plagiarism by non-native English speakers.
+Risks include reinforcing stereotypes, recommending educational interventions that are inappropriate, or making discriminatory evaluations, such as falsely reporting plagiarism by multilingual learners.

 Diminishing student and teacher agency and accountability is possible when AI technologies deprioritize the role of human educators in making educational decisions.
-While generative AI presents useful assistance to amplify teachers' capabilities and reduce teacher workload, these technologies should be a supporting tool to augment human judgment, not replace it.
+While generative AI can present useful assistance in amplifying teachers' capabilities and reducing teacher workload, these technologies should be a supporting tool to augment human judgment, not replace it.

 Risks